RedisLabs/redislabs-docs/content/embeds/supported-platforms-embed.md

 ## Supported platforms

-<span title="Check mark icon">&#x2705;</span> Supported – The platform is supported for this version of Redis Enterprise Software.
+<span title="Check mark icon">&#x2705;</span> Supported – The platform is supported for this version of Redis Enterprise Software and Redis Stack modules.

 <span title="Warning icon">&#x26A0;&#xFE0F;</span> Deprecated – The platform is still supported for this version of Redis Enterprise Software, but support will be removed in a future release.